intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 * Network performance was in general found satisfactory.
-6 in 10 were very satisfied with fixed broadband, and 3 in 4 felt that mobile broadband was same or better as before the crisis.
+6 in 10 were very satisfied with fixed broadband, and 3 in 4 felt that mobile broadband was the same or better compared to before the crisis.
 Consumers valued resilience and quality of service as the most important task for network operators.

-* Smartphone application usage changed, with fastest growth was in COVID-19, remote working, e-learning, wellness, education, remote health consultation, and social shared experience applications.
+* Smartphone application usage changed, with fastest growth in COVID-19, remote working, e-learning, wellness, education, remote health consultation, and social shared experience applications.
 Biggest decreases were in travel